 Ann has always believed that she has one very simple job as a lawyer—to help people.
 She has devoted her career to helping people who have been harmed by others stand up for themselves and obtain justice.
 The law can be complicated and the legal system overwhelming and Ann knows her job is to help her clients obtain the best result possible no matter how complicated or challenging their case may be.

-Ann represents persons throughout Iowa and has obtained numerous jury verdicts and favorable settlements for her clients in cases involving wrongful deaths, personal injuries, lead poisoning and employment discrimination.
+Starting as a child injury attorney, and branching out, Ann represents persons throughout Iowa and has obtained numerous jury verdicts and favorable settlements for her clients in cases involving wrongful deaths, personal injuries, lead poisoning and employment discrimination.

 Professional Honors and Activities: Ann has been awarded the Distinguished Attorney rating by Martindale Hubbell as a result of ratings given from other attorneys and judges.
 She serves on the Board of the Iowa Association for Justice, an organization of lawyers who represent persons harmed by others.
 Ann is also a member of the Iowa Association of Women Attorneys, the Iowa State Bar Association, the American Bar Association and the American Association for Justice, where she is a member of the Lead Paint Litigation Section.
 Ann also serves on the Charitable Contributions Committee of the Linn County Bar Association.
 She was also selected by the American Bar Association to author the Iowa Chapter in the book "A Practitioners' Guide to Class Actions."